Uzay-G/espial/ARCHITECTURE.md

 Let X be the concept we're studying, and D its associated documents after Step 1.

-- Average Grouped Similarity: Espial calculates the one-to-one similarity of each document in D and then averages it.
+- **Average Grouped Similarity**: Espial calculates the one-to-one similarity of each document in D and then averages it.
 If it's too low it means documents grouped by X aren't that related.
 We can infer that X is thus not super interesting as a concept, if D's elements don't have some commonality.
 Although this isn't always true, it's a useful approximation.
-- Average Word Similarity: For each document in D, we calculate the similarity of D and the word embedding of our concept X. We average this and if it's too low we can determine that X isn't really relevant to the documents it's linked to.
+- **Average Word Similarity**: For each document in D, we calculate the similarity of the document to the word embedding of our concept X. We average this and if it's too low we can determine that X isn't really relevant to the documents it's linked to.
-- Average TF-IDF: This is really interesting.
-I found it works better to lower the TF-IDF threshold in step 1, and then increase the cutoff for the **average TF-IDF** score of the concept.
+- **Average TF-IDF**: It works better to lower the TF-IDF threshold in step 1, and then increase the cutoff for the **average TF-IDF** score of the concept.
 This is intuitive: we want X to have meaning in our knowledge base **overall**, but sometimes a quick mention of X in a document that isn't directly focused on X can be useful.
 If our concept is `databases`, we don't strictly want it to link to posts strictly focused on databases, we're also interested in matches that mention databases on the side.
 To prevent noise, we allow this type of loose link and enforce instead that the **concept itself is on average not used too liberally — it is statistically important for enough notes.**
-- Minimum Linkage: We also check that above a certain threshold of documents in D.
+- Minimum Linkage: We also check that X is linked to at least a certain threshold of documents in D.

 ## Display